Kyiv's mayor: 'We are encircled' but full of fight

 Associated Press

-KYIV, Ukraine (AP) — As Russian troops draw closer to the Ukrainian capital, Kyiv’s mayor is both filled with pride over his citizens’ spirit and anxious about how long they can hold out.
+KYIV, Ukraine (AP) — As Russian troops draw closer to the Ukrainian capital, Kyiv’s mayor is filled with pride over his citizens’ spirit yet anxious about how long they can hold out.

 “We can’t do that, because all ways are blocked,” he finally said.
 “Right now we are encircled.”